MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

 ## Cancel flow runs

-To cancel flow runs that are in progress, follow the steps to resubmit flow runs as outlined earlier in this article, but select **Cancel flow run(s)** as shown in the following image.
+To cancel flow runs that are in progress, follow the steps to resubmit flow runs as outlined earlier in this article with one exception: In step 6, select **Cancel flow run(s)** as shown in the following image.

 >[!div class="mx-imgBorder"]
 >![Screenshot that displays the Cancel flow run(s) button.](./media/cancel-resubmit-how-to/cancel-runs.png "Cancel flow run(s) button")

 >[!NOTE]
->The resbumit and cancel features aren't available for sovereign cloud customers.
+>The resubumit and cancel features aren't available for sovereign cloud customers.

 [!INCLUDE[footer-include](includes/footer-banner.md)]